-

 What’s your daily usage like?

 At Medpoint, we always advise customers to test models in-store or speak to a mobility expert for a proper assessment.
 You wouldn’t buy a car without test-driving it.
 Your mobility device deserves the same level of care.
+If buying isn’t an option, find out how to get a free electric wheelchair through HSE.

 A common concern among our customers is battery life.
 Here’s what you need to know: